Logo

 Paul Simon performed the song live on The Colbert Report on December 16,2010.

-On February 26,2012, Paul Simon paid tribute to fellow musicians Chuck Berry and Leonard Cohen, who were the recipients of the first annual PEN Awards for songwriting excellence at the JFK Presidential Library in Boston, Massachusetts.
+On February 26,2012, Paul Simon paid tribute to fellow musicians Chuck Berry and Leonard Cohen, who had received the first annual PEN Awards for songwriting excellence at the JFK Presidential Library in Boston, Massachusetts.

 Paul Simon played a few concerts in Europe with the original musicians to commemorate the anniversary.